 They take care of all the logistics and make it easy to enjoy the day.

 For starters, you leave your car at the lot near the West Columbia amphitheater just over the Gervais Street bridge.
-You sign a waiver, pay $15 for a tube and a lifejacket and board a bus for the ride to the riverfront near the zoo.
+You sign a waiver, pay for your tube and lifejacket and board a bus for the ride to the riverfront near the zoo.
 There you take a short walk through the woods, climb over a few rocks and plop down in the tube for a float down the Saluda River.

-Yes, the water’s pretty chilly (it’s released from the bottom of Lake Murray), but on a famously hot Columbia afternoon, you’ll welcome the shiver.
+Yes, the water's pretty chilly (it's released from the bottom of Lake Murray, but on a famously hot Columbia afternoon, you'll welcome the shiver.

 The 2-mile self-guided trip will take you through a few rapids but nothing too stressful.
 You‘ll get wet and the kids will squeal a little bit, but then it‘s back to a relaxing float.
 We got stuck on some rocks a few times, but with a little maneuvering we were quickly on our way.
 Tubes can be connected to each other -- perfect for young kids and groups that want to stick together.